 You are exempt from taking the math placement exam if you:

-Earned a IB Mathematics score of 5 or higher
+Earned a IB Mathematics score of 4 or higher.

-If you are uncertain about whether you need to take a placement test, please consult your Academic Advisor at the Academic Advising Center for more information.
-For prerequistes and registration restrictions, consult the UW Tacoma Mathematics course description page.
+If you are uncertain about whether you need to take a placement test, please view the MPT Flowchart or consult your Academic Advisor at the University Academic Advising for more information.
+For prerequisites and registration restrictions, consult the UW Tacoma Mathematics course description page.

-There is a for the math placement test that must be paid online before taking the test.
-Valid photo at the time of the test.
+There is a $25 fee for the math placement test that must be paid online or in person at the Cashier's Office before taking the test.
+The Cashier's Office accepts the following forms of payment: cash, credit/debit card, checks (personal, cashier/bank), and money orders.
+Valid photo identification is required at the time of the test.

 Steps for taking a math placement test: